Mooshua/Lilikoi/Docs/attributes.md

 ## Property Injection

 Property injection is the simplest form of injection to understand.
+They are universal and will work anywhere their return type is supported (and when the mount is set up correctly) as they are not exposed to any container-specific types.
 When a container is invoked, any properties with your attribute will have the following calls made:

 - `Builder.Build()`, to retrieve a temporary instance of an `LkInjectionAttribute`